Matthew-a-smith/OpenEdgeStack/README.md

 **4) Which frequencies can I use?**
 Refer to [this LoRaWAN frequency table](https://www.thethingsnetwork.org/wiki/LoRaWAN/Frequencies/By-Country) and your hardware datasheet.
 Always comply with your country’s legal duty cycle limits.

+### What about LoRaWAN?
+This isn't LoRaWAN, but it mirrors the same goals
+ - Secure sessions
+ - Authentication
+ - MIC protection
+ - AES key derivation

+### Why Not Just Use LoRaWAN?
+ - I don’t want gateways
+ - I don’t want to rely on TTN or any backend
+ - I want full control, custom join, and encryption
+ - I also want offline operation, even peer-to-peer

+### So Why Does It Look Similar?
+Because those patterns exist for a reason.
+LoRaWAN’s join procedure, MIC format, AES usage those aren’t random.
+They’re good practices. recreating many core ideas, but in my own way, with
+- Lighter code
+- Fully offline capability
+- Flexibility for embedded and constrained devices

 ---
 ## License